Gaiditbu/Gaiditbu/README.md

 ## Skills

-- Graphic Design 🎨: Proficient in using Adobe applications such as XD, Photoshop, and Illustrator to create impressive user interfaces and experiences.

-- ERP Deployment 🚀: Capable of supporting the implementation of ERP software like Odoo and SAP, ensuring stability and performance.

-- Web Development 💻: Specializing in Front-end development and design, with a focus on interactive and user-friendly interfaces.

-## Work experience
-- Currently working as IT Helpdesk Officer at LSP (Long Son Petrochemical at member of SCGC)
-- Freelance website developer ,main tech using include: MVC , Angular , Python - Database: MSSQL ,Oracle SQLello, I'm [The Dinh(Tedi)]  👋

-## Overview
-A soon-to-be graduate at HUFLIT University, majoring in Information Systems (Information Technology).
-I am a passionate individual with diverse skills, ranging from design to ERP software deployment.

-## Skills

 - **Graphic Design** 🎨: Proficient in using Adobe applications such as XD, Photoshop, and Illustrator to create impressive user interfaces and experiences.

 - **ERP Deployment** 🚀: Capable of supporting the implementation of ERP software like Odoo and SAP, ensuring stability and performance.